How to Rekey a Lock to Match an Existing Key

 To save money, always take them into a lock shop, don’t install them (so the locksmith doesn’t have to go to your location).

-Though you will get charged to rekey locks you bring to them, rekeying in a lock shop is a very affordable solution.
+Though you will get charged to rekey any locks you bring in, rekeying in a lock shop is a very affordable solution.

 Have the Store You Purchased From Rekey the Locks